smart-edge-open/specs/doc/core-network/openness_ngc.md

 ## OpenNESS scope

 In the context of 5G edge deployments, OpenNESS interacts with the 5G NGC through the AF Network Function micro service as defined in 3GPP standard SBI interface.
-In addition to that, OpenNESS also suggests a reference REST based API end point (OAM interface) to configure the 5G Control Plane elements with the information about UPF deployed at the edge-nodes.
+In addition to that, OpenNESS also suggests a reference REST based API end point (OAM interface) to configure the 5G Control Plane elements with the information about UPF deployed at the edge nodes.
 In most cases, 5G NGC solutions may have this configuration path implemented.
 In the scope of OpenNESS integration with the 5G Core, the OAM interface is a point of discussion based on 5G core existing interface.

 ## OpenNESS implementation

 The key challenges for Edge deployments in 5G networks have been outlined in the previous sections, OpenNESS tries to addresses them in compliance with the standards by:

 1. UPF selection:
-    - For the deployment scenarios #1 and #2 where the serving UPF and edge-node are co-located with the RAN, proper UPF selection for UE is critical.
+    - For the deployment scenarios #1 and #2 where the serving UPF and edge node are co-located with the RAN, proper UPF selection for UE is critical.
 If the 5G Core considers UE location and requesting DNN (i.e. TAC, DNN, DNAI, SNSSAI, SSC) as well in UPF selection would make the Edge deployment more efficient.
-To enable this capability, OpenNESS suggest an OAM REST based API interface to inform the 5G core about the UPF info (upf-ip, tac, dnn, dnai, snssai, dns-ip) co-located with edge-node.
+To enable this capability, OpenNESS suggest an OAM REST based API interface to inform the 5G core about the UPF info (upf-ip, tac, dnn, dnai, snssai, dns-ip) co-located with edge node.

-    - In the case of an edge-node deployed at regional centers (#3), selection of the serving UPF is taken care by 5G Core (SMF), however, UE application traffic needs to be steered from the serving UPF to the UPF co-located at the edge-node through N9 interface.
-In order to achieve this, traffic influencing rules need to be pushed in both UPFs to identify proper N9 and N6 interfaces for the data traffic to reach applications deployed on edge-node.
+    - In the case of an edge node deployed at regional centers (#3), selection of the serving UPF is taken care by 5G Core (SMF), however, UE application traffic needs to be steered from the serving UPF to the UPF co-located at the edge node through N9 interface.
+In order to achieve this, traffic influencing rules need to be pushed in both UPFs to identify proper N9 and N6 interfaces for the data traffic to reach applications deployed on edge node.

 2. Traffic steering:

     The 5G standard exposes multiple REST based APIs to define through Network Exposure Function [3GPP TS 23.502-f30 Sec.
-5.2.6] for AF to configure: the traffic flow rules to identify the application traffic, ie. Packet Flow Descriptor (PFD) operations create/modify/delete and traffic influencing subscription APIs for steering application traffic towards edge-node N6 interface and more.
+5.2.6] for AF to configure: the traffic flow rules to identify the application traffic, ie. Packet Flow Descriptor (PFD) operations create/modify/delete and traffic influencing subscription APIs for steering application traffic towards edge node N6 interface and more.
 OpenNESS supported AF functionality will support these APIs to influence the 5G core in multiple phases, starting with traffic influencing subscription in OpenNESS Rel 19.12.

 3. DNS service:

     For UE traffic to reach to applications deployed at the edge, the DNS plays a major role.
 Resolving the DNS entry for applications running on Edge is always a topic for discussion with multiple options available and choice is always influenced by required deployment scenario.

-    Two immediate options are (1) Using the DNS server maintained by Network operator (2) Using the DNS services provided by OpenNESS edge-node :
+    Two immediate options are (1) Using the DNS server maintained by Network operator (2) Using the DNS services provided by OpenNESS edge node :
     1. DNS server provided by the network operator:
-        - Pros: Central DNS server for multiple edge-nodes hosting applications, one-stop-shop.
+        - Pros: Central DNS server for multiple edge nodes hosting applications, one-stop-shop.
-        - Cons: Challenging to keep the DNS records database up to date with the dynamic nature of application deployment at edge-nodes.
+        - Cons: Challenging to keep the DNS records database up to date with the dynamic nature of application deployment at edge nodes.

-    2. DNS server provided by the OpenNESS edge-node:
+    2. DNS server provided by the OpenNESS edge node:
         - Pros: Maintains DNS records up to date for applications deployed dynamically, supports DNS forwarding functionality for unresolved DNS queries.
 Ideal solution for single edge node deployment scenarios.
-        - Cons: if a single UPF connects to multiple edge-nodes, then some sort of daisy chaining of the DNS server configuration within edge nodes is needed.
-Assigning Edge-Node DNS server IP to UEs is also a challenge in some implementations.
+        - Cons: if a single UPF connects to multiple edge nodes, then some sort of daisy chaining of the DNS server configuration within edge nodes is needed.
+Assigning an Edge Node DNS server IP to UEs is also a challenge in some implementations.
 Through the OAM reference APIs, OpenNESS suggests a path to configure the edge DNS server (associated with UPF) to the 5G core but may not be able to address all scenarios.

 4. UE mobility: